Approaching Neural Chinese Word Segmentation as a Low-Resource Machine Translation Task: Introduction

 \section{Introduction}

-Written Chinese has no explicit word boundary, so Chinese word segmentation (CWS) serves as an upstream disambiguation step for Chinese language processing.
-The task is often viewed as sequence labeling, where each character receives a label indicating its relative position in a segmented sentence.
-While traditional machine learning methods have attained strong results, recent research focuses on neural networks. \citet{shi-etal-2017-neural} first treat CWS as neural machine translation (NMT).
-Nonetheless, \citet{zhao-etal-2018-chinese} point out that without extra resources, all previous neural methods are not yet comparable with the non-neural state of the art (SOTA) from \citet{zhao-kit-2008-unsupervised}, and the NMT method is even behind.
+Chinese text is written in characters as the smallest unit, and it has no explicit word boundary.
+Therefore, Chinese word segmentation (CWS) serves as upstream tokenization and disambiguation for Chinese language processing.
+The task is often viewed as sequence labelling, where each character receives a label indicating its relative position in a segmented sequence (e.g. whether the character is at the word boundary).
+While traditional machine learning methods have attained strong results, recent investigations focus on neural networks given their rise in the entire NLP field.
+Distinctive to sequence labelling, \citet{shi-etal-2017-neural} first treat CWS as neural machine translation (NMT).
+Nonetheless, \citet{zhao-etal-2018-chinese} point out that without extra resources, all previous neural methods are not yet comparable with the non-neural state of the art from \citet{zhao-kit-2008-unsupervised}; the NMT practice is even behind.

-We note two advantages of NMT: the entire sentence is encoded before making any decision, and the model jointly trains character embeddings with sequence modeling.
-Thus, we try to bridge the gap between the NMT approach and SOTA, using low-resource techniques such as regularization and data augmentation.
-Then, we explore more techniques commonly seen in NMT.
-The translation-based method is easy to adopt without the hassle of feature engineering and model design.
-In the constrained test condition, our method reaches the top on the MSR dataset and achieves a strong result on the PKU dataset without tuning.
-As a generic approach it can also be used for other languages.
+We note two advantages of treating the task as neural translation: 1) the entire input sentence is encoded before making any segmentation decision; 2) such a model jointly trains character embeddings with sequence modelling.
+Thus, we try to bridge the gap between the translation-based approach and state-of-the-art models, using low-resource techniques commonly seen in NMT.
+The translation-based method can be easy to adopt without the need for feature extraction and model modifictaion.
+Although NMT is known to be data hungry, our approach is able to achieve competitive results in the constrained evaluation scenario, where introducing extra data is forbidden.
+In specific, when benchmarked on the second CWS bakeoff \citep{emerson-2005-second}, our system reaches the top of the MSR leaderboard and achieves a strong result on the PKU dataset.